pedrocantarutti/bcrud/README.md

 # bcrud
-Basic CRUD API written in Python3 with Flask and PostgresSQL.
+Basic CRUD API written in Python3 with Flask and SQLite.